jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

       (i) that control of which, or access to which, could pose a significant risk to national security or public order; and (ii) that is within a class of technology set out in regulations
   - **Minister** means the Minister of the Crown who, under the authority of any warrant or with the authority of the Prime Minister, is for the time being responsible for the administration of this Act
+  - **Ministerial directive letter** means a letter referred to in section 34
   - **more than 25% ownership or control interest** has the meaning set out in subsection (4)
   - **more than 25% subsidiary** has the meaning set out in subsection (5)
+  - **national interest assessment** means the assessment required by section 19B
+  - **national interest test** means the test set out in section 19
   - **natural and physical resources** has the meaning set out in section 2(1) of the Resource Management Act 1991
   - **natural environment** includes land, water, air, soil, all forms of plants and animals (whether native to New Zealand or introduced), and ecosystems and their constituent parts
-  - **New Zealand listed issuer** means a listed issuer that is incorporated in New Zealand or, in the case of a managed investment scheme, established under New Zealand law
+  - **New Zealand listed issuer** means a listed issuer that is incorporated in New Zealand or, in the case of a limited partnership, registered under section 51 of the Limited Partnerships Act 2008 or, in the case of a managed investment scheme, established under New Zealand law
   - **non-occupation outcome** has the meaning set out in clause 17 of Schedule 2
   - **non-NZ government investor** means—
     (a) the government, or any part of the government (including regional or local government), of—